How to use affinity mapping for user research

 With the use of an affinity diagram, design, research, and product teams are one step closer to synthesizing qualitative data—from multiple sources—into one, actionable visual.

-How to use affinity diagrams for analyzing user research
+How to use affinity diagrams to analyze user research

 User research is used to understand the needs, behaviors, and motivations of users in order to deliver an exceptional user experience.
 While monitoring click-paths, conversions, and other forms of quantitative data is useful, truly delighting your user requires you to pay attention to the things only uncovered during qualitative discovery.
 However, this information isn’t as easily synthesized as quantitative data, as mentioned earlier.